How to Buy a Domain Name – 10 Tips to Follow Before Buying

 9. Avoid numbers

-People may get confused about whether the amounts is a digit (3) or a phrase (three).
-If you would like a number on your domain name because there’s a number in your organization name, purchase both versions (word and digit ) and redirect you to the other.
+People may get confused about whether the amount is a digit (3) or a word (three).
+If you would like a number on your domain name because there’s a number in your organization’s name, purchase both versions (word and digit ) and redirect one to the other.

 Subscribe for More Domain Buying & Selling Advice